 Moreover, please note that the backlogs module is not available in the accessibility mode, since it uses drag&drop functionalities which are not accessible.
 If you use the accessibility mode you can however perform the same actions (like viewing and editing work packages such as user stories and epics) from the work package list view.

-Creating a new backlog
+Create a new backlog

-Creating a new user story
+Create a new user story

 In order to create a new work package in the product backlog, click on the arrow on the left of the product backlog and choose New Story from the drop-down menu.

-In the background, a new work package is created in the project.
 Clicking on the work package ID opens the work package full screen in a separate tab, where you can specify additional work package attributes.

 Note: If you move a work package into the backlogs view, the target version will automatically be adapted in the background.